VIKING Helix from harbour trials to heavy weather

 Building flow from the start

-Testing begins where conditions are controlled and measurable.
+Testing begins where conditions are controlled.

-With its helix-shaped slide, multiple people can descend at the same time, creating a continuous and controlled evacuation flow from embarkation to liferafts alongside the vessel.
+The focus is on the system as a whole.
+Materials, structural integrity and overall behaviour are monitored throughout the test.
+With its helix-type slide, multiple people can descend at the same time, creating a constant yet controlled flow from embarkation to liferafts.

 Designed for simplicity under pressure